eerotuu/gofu/README.md

 - **Double** `[]float64`

-All types can beconverted with each other using type methods.
+All types can be converted with each other using type methods.

 ```go
 strArr := arrays.Str{"1", "5", "7"}